Google Trusted Stores Merchant Guidelines

 - The escalated claim is forwarded to the Merchant via email and appears in the Merchant's Program account.

-- Google may contact the customer to confirm the resolution:
+- Google may contact the customer:

 - Google will inform all parties of its decision.
 If Google determines (in its sole discretion) that a refund is due to the customer, see Refunds Process below.
+Google’s decisions do not constitute a legal assessment of the matter but are based on reasonable business judgments.

 Incorrect, Broken, Defective, or Damaged Products